tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 #### Kernel and Bootstrap Installer

-The bootstrap NixOS installer ISO contains UEFI-compatible GRUB, the Asahi Linux kernel, its initrd, and enough packages and drivers to allow connection to the internet in order to download and install a full NixOS system.
-If you prefer, you can use the installer ISO of another distro, as long as it is UEFI bootable and has a compatible kernel.
+The bootstrap NixOS installer ISO contains UEFI-compatible GRUB, the Asahi Linux kernel, its initrd, and enough packages and drivers to allow connection to the Internet in order to download and install a full NixOS system.

 Building the image requires downloading of a large amount of data and compilation of a number of packages, including the kernel.
 On my six core Xeon laptop, building it took about 11 minutes (90 CPU minutes).
 Your mileage may vary.
 You can use the `-j` option to specify the number of packages to build in parallel.
 Each is allowed to use all cores, but for this build, most do not use more than one.
 Therefore, it is recommended to set it to less than the number of physical cores in your machine.